The northern section of the Florida Reef Tract, part of the only

-Friends of Our Florida Reef (FOFR) was founded in April 2015 as a nonprofit, non-governmental citizen support organization, inspired in part by the State's Our Florida Reefs community planning process.
-FOFR's mission is to assist and enhance the critical efforts of the FDEP CRCP to conserve and protect the northern section of the Florida Reef Tract by filling significant budget gaps, preparing for rapid response to emergencies, and self-initiated direct action, education and outreach.
-As a dedicated citizen support organization, FOFR will work in concert with governmental agencies and like-minded nonprofit organizations committed to keeping this vital natural resource healthy and bountiful for the diverse indigenous wildlife that call it home, and the millions of people living and/or vacationing in southeast Florida.
+Friends of Our Florida Reef (FOFR) was founded in April 2015 as a 501c3 nonprofit, non-governmental Citizen Support Organization, inspired by the State's Our Florida Reefs community planning process.
+FOFR's mission is to assist, complement, and enhance the critical efforts of the Florida DEP Coral Program to conserve and protect the northern 100+ miles of the Florida Reef Tract.
+We fulfill our mission in many ways, including but not limited to: helping to bridge DEP budget gaps, preparing for and aiding in rapid response emergencies, providing education & outreach in person and online, and self-initiated direct action.
+As a dedicated citizen support organization, FOFR works in concert with governmental agencies and like-minded nonprofit organizations committed to keeping this vital natural resource healthy and bountiful for wildlife and humans alike.

 Although the Florida Reef Tract has been living prosperously for millennia, in many spots within swimming distance from the shore, it is under threat from many modern human-induced stressors, including but not limited to: residential and industrial land-based sources of pollution, over-fishing, coastal construction, and vessel and anchoring impacts.
 Combined with various global stressors, these activities have a cumulative negative effect on Florida's unique natural (and national) treasure.
-Fortunately, critical steps are being taken by the FDEP CRCP and other organizations to ensure healthy reefs for the 21st Century and beyond.
+Fortunately, critical steps are being taken by the Florida DEP Coral Program and other organizations to ensure healthy reefs for the 21st Century.

 This vibrant and ancient natural resource and marine wildlife habitat provides popular recreation and tourism options including stellar beaches, fishing, boating, snorkeling and diving.
-Moreover, the Florida Reef Tract supports the regional economy and greater good by providing delicious seafood to millions of people in Florida and beyond, while naturally protecting vital shoreline real estate, marinas, and strategic warm-water ports from ocean wave action and storm surge.
+Moreover, the Florida Reef Tract supports the regional economy and greater good by providing fantastic warm-water recreational activities, delicious seafood for millions, and thousands of jobs - all while constantly protecting vital shoreline real estate, marinas, and strategic ports from ocean wave action and storm surge.